ksivamuthu/couchbase-mobile-portal/md-docs/_20/couchbase-lite/java.md

 ### Batch operations

-If you're making multiple changes to a database at once, it's *much* faster to group them together, otherwise each individual change incurs overhead, from flushing writes to the filesystem to ensure durability.
-In 2.0 we've renamed the method from `inTransaction()` to `inBatch()` to emphasize that Couchbase Lite does not offer transactional guarantees, and that the purpose of the method is to optimize batch operations rather than to enable ACID transactions.
+If you're making multiple changes to a database at once, it's faster to group them together.
 The following example persists a few documents in batch.

 ```java
 try {